a-h-b/dadasnake/README.md

 * -f run (in a tmux session on the frontend) dadasnake *only available in the tmux installation* and make a report (-r), or
 * just make a report (-r), or
 * run a dryrun (-d), or
-* unlock a working directory, if a run was killed (-u).
+* unlock a working directory, if a run was killed (-u)
+* initialize the conda environmnets only (-i) - you should only need this during the installation.
 It is strongly recommended to **first run a dryrun on a new configuration**, which will tell you within a few seconds and without submission to a cluster whether your chosen steps work together, the input files are where you want them, and your sample file is formatted correctly.
 In all cases you need the config file as the last argument.
 ```
 dadasnake -d -r config.yaml
 ```
+You can also set the number of cpus to maximally run at the same time with -t.
+The defaults (1 for local/frontend runs and 50 for clusters) are reasonable for many settings and if you don't know what this means, you probably don't have to worry.
+But you may want to increase the numbers for larger datasets or bigger infrastructure, or decrease the numbers to match your environment's constraints.
 You can add a name for your main job (-n NAME), e.g.:
 ```
 dadasnake -c -n RUNNAME -r config.yaml
 ```
-You can also set the number of cpus to maximally run at the same time with -t.
-The defaults (1 for local/frontend runs and 50 for clusters) are reasonable for many settings and if you don't know what this means, you probably don't have to worry.
-But you may want to increase the numbers for larger datasets or bigger infrastructure, or decrease the numbers to match your environment's constraints.
-Depending on your dataset and settings and your cluster's scheduler, the workflow will take a few minutes to days to finish.
+Note that spaces in RUNNAME are not allowed and dots will be replaced by underscores.

 If you use the tmux version, you can see the tmux process running by typing `tmux ls`.
 You can also see the progress by checking the stdandard error file `tail RUNNAME_XXXXXXXXXX.stderr`.

+Depending on your dataset and settings and your cluster's scheduler, the workflow will take a few minutes to days to finish.

 ### Running snakemake manually
 Once raw data, config file and sample file are present, the workflow can be started from the dadasnake directory by the snakemake command: